ekspla/Read-Symbian-SportsTracker-file/README.md

 # Read-Symbian-SportsTracker-file
  This python script describes how you can read symbian Sports Tracker log files (dat) stored in your phone as binary format.
-You can use code to convert from dat to gpx.
+You can use this code, as it is, to convert from dat to gpx.

  The code was tested with > 1000 of track log files copied from my Nokia phone equipped with GPS receiver, never tested with heart-rate sensor, though...